Species Introduction

 Q: How long do Margitae Red Blue Oeru Tetra typically live in captivity?

-In captivity, Margitae Red Blue Oeru Tetra can live for about 5 to 8 years with proper care.
-Providing a stable environment, maintaining water quality, and a balanced diet significantly contribute to their longevity.
-Regular health checks and prompt action against any signs of illness can further promote a long, healthy life.
+With proper care, Margitae Red Blue Oeru Tetra can live up to 5 years in captivity.
+Maintaining stable water parameters, providing a varied diet, and ensuring a stress-free environment will greatly contribute to their longevity.
+Regular health checks and prompt action in case of any signs of illness will also support a healthy lifespan.

 ✓ Expert Tip